An easy tuna pasta bake recipe made with tinned tuna, sweetcorn, and penne pasta enveloped in a rich and creamy cheese sauce.

 Seven: Serve with chopped parsley.

-- Boil the pasta until al-dente as it will continue to cook in the oven.
-You don't want mushy pasta!
+- Cook the pasta until it's al-dente, since it will continue to cook in the oven.
+This helps prevent the pasta from becoming mushy.

-- Place your ovenproof dish on a baking sheet in case the cheese sauce bubbles over the top when baking it in the oven.
+- To avoid mess, place your ovenproof dish on a baking sheet.
+This will catch any cheese sauce that might bubble over while baking in the oven.

 🍴 Serving suggestions

-A crisp green salad is nice too (like my rocket salad with Parmesan).
+A crisp green salad is nice too (like this rocket salad with Parmesan).

 📖 Variations

-- Add olives to the pasta bake before baking it in the oven.
+- Add olives to the pasta bake before placing it in the oven.

-- Cook frozen peas with the pasta for the last few minutes of cooking.
+- Cook frozen peas along with the pasta during the final few minutes of cooking.

-- Stir torn basil leaves or chopped chives into the cheese sauce.
+- Incorporate torn basil leaves or chopped chives into the cheese sauce for added freshness.

-- Swap the cheese sauce for a tomato-based sauce.
+- Substitute the cheese sauce with a tomato-based sauce for a different taste.

-- For a crunchy topping, mix the grated Parmesan with 2 tablespoons of dried breadcrumbs and sprinkle over the top of the pasta bake before baking.
+- For a crunchy topping, combine grated Parmesan with 2 tablespoons of dried breadcrumbs and sprinkle this over the pasta bake before baking.

 🥡 Storage